-Spring break: the middle of the Spring semester for college and graduate students; a time to relax and unwind; a time to find some sunshine for those of us stuck in the midwestern winter tundra; a time to feel alive again.
-We wanted some excitement like maybe snorkeling in Cabo San Lucas, Mexico for spring break.
+Spring break is a symbolic time in the United States.
+It marks the middle of the Spring semester for college students, a time to relax and unwind, a time to find some sunshine for those of us stuck in the midwestern winter tundra, and—perhaps most importantly—a time to feel alive again after a cold, long winter.
+It was that time of year again and I desperate needed some excitement in my life.
+My need for excitement led to some incredible off-the-beaten-track snorkeling in Cabo San Lucas, Mexico, and I would not have had it any other way.

 Cabo San Lucas, Mexico for Spring Break